-Days Out: Dover Castle
+Days Out: The Wonderful Dover Castle

 Hop on the fast train from St Pancras and you can be in Dover in a little over an hour.
 Grab a cab from the station (the alternative is a fairly strenuous 20 minute uphill walk) and you arrive at Dover Castle – an absolute treat of a place.